DWalterJansen/compiler/README.md

 # compiler
-Creating a compilar using Javacc 5.0
+Creating a compiler using Javacc 5.0